-As smart energy metering technology generally continues to evolve, cautions have been sounded about how 'smart' is 'smart', including a call by the New Zealand Parliamentary Commissioner for the Environment (PCE) in 2009339 for a moratorium on the rollout of advanced electricity meters, which it says lack core technology that make them 'really smart'.
-The Commissioner had earlier340 said that New Zealanders are missing out on smart power - which could save electricity users across the country \$125 million a year through consumption reduction - because most of the meters being installed are 'dumb smart meters'.
+Energy metering technology continues to evolve, but cautions were sounded early in this evolutionary process about how 'smart' is 'smart'.
+The New Zealand Parliamentary Commissioner for the Environment (PCE) in 2009364 called for a moratorium on the rollout of advanced electricity meters, which it said lack core technology that make them 'really smart'.
+The Commissioner had earlier365 said that New Zealanders are missing out on smart power - which could save electricity users across the country \$125 million a year through consumption reduction - because most of the meters being installed are 'dumb smart meters'.

 The PCE's report contained nine recommendations relating to a range of electricity smart meter issues.
-In an Update Report in 2013341, the PCE noted a number of retailers rejected the conclusion of the initial report.
+In an Update Report in 2013366, the PCE noted a number of retailers rejected the conclusion of the initial report.
 Noting that this is an area of rapid change, and the near completion of the smart meter roll-out, the PCE reported that some of the initial recommendations had been superseded by events.

 The PCE has taken the view that the focus should now be broader and should look at how New Zealand's electricity grid can be made smarter.
-More effective and efficient smart grids 'will be a fundamental requirement for reaching the Government's target for 90% of electricity to be generated from renewable sources by 2025'.
+More effective and efficient smart grids 'will be a fundamental requirement for reaching the Government's target for 90 percent of electricity to be generated from renewable sources by 2025'.